• Skip to primary navigation

 a bundle of fresh cut asparagus on a wooden cutting board

-The custard filling traditionally uses a rough 2:1 ratio to ensure the right quiche texture.
+The custard filling traditionally uses a rough 2:1 ratio of milk to egg to ensure the right quiche texture.

 This ensures there is enough egg to set the custard without the quiche becoming scrambled egg.

-To make a lighter, and healthier quiche using only egg whites, we have to tweak the above ratio a little.
-Instead of 1 whole egg per ½ cup of dairy well use 2 egg whites per ½ cup of dairy.
+To make a lighter and healthier quiche using only egg whites, we will replace the egg yolk with another egg white.
+So instead of 1 whole egg per ½ cup of dairy, we will use 2 egg whites per ½ cup of milk.

 The Pie Crust

-You can use a store bought pie crust, but I prefer making my own, as it only contains 4 ingredients, and doesn't contain preservatives.
+You can use a store-bought one, but I prefer making my own pie crust.
+It is made of only 4 simple ingredients, and being baked fresh at home, it has no preservatives.

 a homemade pie dough in a pie pan ready to use

-You can even completely forego the crust and make a 'crust-less quiche' by simply pouring the ingredients and egg mixture into the quiche mold itself.
+For an even lighter meal, you can completely forego the crust to make a 'crust-less quiche' by simply pouring the ingredients and egg mixture straight into the quiche mold.

 The Flavorings

-Asparagus is only in season a few short weeks of the year, so why not take advantage of it!
-You don't even need a whole lot of it for this egg white quiche, 6 or 7 spears cut into ribbons will do.
-Of course feel free to load it up with more if you prefer!
-Use a vegetable peeler to cut the asparagus into ribbons for a delicate and professional looking asparagus quiche!
+Asparagus is only in season for a few short weeks of the year, so why not take advantage of it?
+You don't need a whole lot of it for this egg white quiche - 6 or 7 spears cut into ribbons will do.
+Of course, feel free to load it up with more if you like!

 cutting asparagus spears into ribbons using a vegetable peeler

-The prosciutto provides a natural salty rich flavor in contrast to the light asparagus.
-Regular bacon or pancetta can be substituted but will be much higher in fat.
+The prosciutto provides a naturally salty, rich flavor in contrast to the light asparagus.
+You can swap prosciutto for regular bacon or pancetta, but your quiche will be much higher in fat.

 Assembling the Asparagus Quiche